ES Cell Gene Targeting Services

-The UNC Animal Models Core Facility provides ES cell gene targeting services for creation of genetically modified mice.
+For projects where CRISPR/Cas9 modification is not optimal we also provide ES cell gene targeting services for creation of genetically modified mice.
 Gene targeting services are available in ES cells from C57BL/6, 129P2/Ola and BALB/c background strains.
 Gene targeting vectors can be generated by the Core or provided by the client.
 Targeting vectors for many genes may be available from the knockout mouse consortium (KOMP/EUCOMM/NorCOMM).
+Targeted ES cells for many mouse genes are also available from KOMP/EUCOMM, allowing the production of conditional (floxed) alleles in less time than a full targeting project.
+The Core can perform validation and microinjection of KOMP/EUCOMM cells when available.

 Targeting Vector Design: General Considerations and Client/Facility Responsibilities